External Links

 Regulation of complementary medicines. (pdf) A report for the Parliamentary Secretary for Health prepared by the Network of Researchers in the Public Health of Complementary and Alternative Medicine (NORPHCAM)

-World Health Organization Strategy for Traditional Medicine. (webpage) In 2002 the World Health Organization prepared a strategy to relaise the opportunities and face the challenges posed by CAM use.
+World Health Organisation Strategy for Traditional Medicine. (webpage) In 2002 the World Health Organisation prepared a strategy to realise the opportunities and face the challenges posed by CAM use.
 Part of the World Health Organisation was to develop policy that caught up with modern demands for CAM and improve safety by enacting appropriate statutory regulation.

 2008 Report from the Department of Health Steering Group on the Statutory Regulation of Acupuncture, Herbal Medicine and Other Forms of Traditional Medicine as Practised in the UK (pdf) In 2000 a House of Lords report investigated and recommended the regulation of a number of practitioners, including herbalists.
 This is the report commissioned by the British Department of Health to implement regulation.